Skip to main content

 The General Process

-1. Assessment — The dentist examines the tooth to determine the extent of the damage, which may include X-rays.
+1. Assessment — The dentist examines the tooth to determine the extent of the damage.
+This may include X-rays to check for any underlying issues not visible to the eye.

-3. Application — A tooth-coloured composite resin is carefully applied to the damaged area and shaped to match the natural contours.
+3. Application — A tooth-coloured composite resin is carefully applied to the damaged area.
+The dentist shapes and moulds the material to match the natural contours of the tooth.

 4. Curing — A special light is used to harden the resin, bonding it securely to the tooth structure.

-5. Finishing — The bonded area is polished and refined to ensure a smooth, natural-looking result.
+5. Finishing — The bonded area is polished and refined to ensure a smooth, natural-looking result that blends with the surrounding teeth.

-In many cases, dental bonding does not require local anaesthesia unless the damage is close to the nerve.
-The procedure typically takes between 30 and 60 minutes per tooth.
+In many cases, dental bonding does not require local anaesthesia unless the damage is close to the nerve of the tooth.
+The procedure typically takes between 30 and 60 minutes per tooth, depending on the complexity of the repair.
 Your dentist will discuss what to expect based on your specific situation during your emergency dental appointment.

 Understanding Tooth Structure: Why Damage Matters